FlexMeasures/flexmeasures/bvp/data/Readme.md

 This package holds all data models, db configuration and code that works on data.

-This document describes how to get theo postgres database ready to use and maintain it (do migrations / changes to the structure).
+This document describes how to get the postgres database ready to use and maintain it (do migrations / changes to the structure).

-Finally, a fwe words on coding with database transactions in mind.
+Finally, a few words on coding with database transactions in mind.

 Getting ready to use